salmituukka/diary-dashboard/README.md

 # Continous Learning Service

 This file describes how to deploy the service on Firebase.
-For usage instructions, see separate [usage document] (./Usage.md)
+For usage instructions, see separate [usage document](./Usage.md)

 ## Deployment
 ### Setup Firebase project